spdk/spdk/doc/nvmf.md

 ReactorMask 0xF000000
 ~~~

-**Assign each Subsystem to a CPU core:** This is accomplished by specifying the "Core" value in
-the [Subsystem] section of the configuration file.
-For example,
+**Subsystem configuration:** the [Subsystem] section in the configuration file is used to configure
-to assign the Subsystems to lcores 25 and 26:
+subysystems for the NVMe-oF target.
 ~~~{.sh}
 [Nvme]
 TransportID "trtype:PCIe traddr:0000:02:00.0" Nvme0